 Captcha is a code you may be familiar with.
 Often seen as a security measure because so far only humans can decipher these “codes”.
 We are prompted to re-enter this code and this is verified by a number of other people to aggregate the correct answer of what the code says.
 A very large newspaper company was able to digitize about 150 years of their archive into searchable text using captcha technology when optical character recognition (OCR) failed to complete this digitization task.
 Why would OCR fail you ask?
 When printed text needs to digitized into searchable text, there are a number of challenges.
 Fonts change over years and some are no longer recognized.
 Printing quality and preservation are variables over long periods of time.
 That code may look like a captcha by default.
 Cool, dark, dry storage is not the case some times.

 So back to the question of how could a sports organization tag millions of their photographs.
 I would recommend crowd sourcing fans to tag these photographs.
-You can post watermarked lower resolution proxies to see and tag them.
+You can post watermarked, lower resolution photographs (proxies) to see and have others tag them.
 Then, offer the fans a significant discount on prints if they tag a given number of digital assets.

 Should I test these services?